-The source list of the data providers is managed via the PlutoF platform

-(https://plutof.ut.ee/#/reference/view/4533 registration needed first) and the list is accessible via the EU BON portal citizen science gateway.
+The source list of the data providers is managed via the PlutoF platform (https:// plutof.ut.ee/#/reference/view/4533; registration needed first) and the list is accessible via the EU BON portal citizen science gateway.
 The last-updated time of each item in the list is displayed as well as a link to provider's site and email.
 To ensure the further sustainability of this list, the information on the CS providers is kept in the PlutoF database.
 There is an option for a multiple user access and data management via the PlutoF workbench, so the workload can be divided and additional collaborators can be invited.
 PlutoF is used as a workbench and a repository for the data.
 It is part of the science infrastructure for Estonian research institutions and is being developed and maintained by the University of Tartu Natural History Museum.
-PlutoF also provides a data endpoint for the EU BON portal to publicly display the list of CS data providers.
+PlutoF also providers.
 Maintaining the list is an ongoing task in the EU BON project, needs a dedicated data manager to update current information on providers and data availability.
 Data integration with PlutoF and EU BON portal will also require technical assistance to periodically check for possible issues and to resolve them.

-4.2 Mobile apps empower citizen science
+Mobile apps empower citizen science

-A key task of EU BON was the development of mobile phone applications ("apps") for the citizen science data collection, for example "I saw a butterfly" for sporadic data collection, or two apps for systematic monitoring.
-One app was developed to deliver data for "Butterfly Monitoring Schemes" or amphibians, another app was created to collect data stored and curated in the PlutoF database.
+A key task of EU BON was the development of mobile phone applications ("apps") for the citizen science data collection, for example "I saw a butterfly" for sporadic data collection or the 'BMSapp' ("Biodiversity Monitoring Schemes") apps for systematic monitoring of any transect-based list of taxa, e.g. butterfly of an amphibians.
+"I saw a butterfly" is communicates with the PlutoF-API to store observations.